-&lt;sup>cCollege of Chemical Engineering, Nanjing Forestry University, Nanjing 210037, Jiangsu, China β zeolite and carbon nanotube, respectively, using the impregnation method.
+&lt;sup>dSchool of Energy and Environment, Southeast University, Nanjing 210096, Jiangsu, China β zeolite and carbon nanotube, respectively, using the impregnation method.
 It is well known that the catalytic performance of catalysts greatly depends on the synthesis methods, support, precursors, oxidation state and crystallinity of metal oxides.
 However, for the Fe-Ce-Al catalysts, the effect of catalysts synthesis methods on the catalytic activity is still lack of study, and the research on promoting the uniformity of particle size distribution and dispersion characteristics of surface active species by different synthesis methods to achieve superior catalytic performance is not systematically reported in the literature so far, especially the research on the mechanism of optimizing the physicochemical properties of catalyst by promoting the uniformity and dispersion of surface active species.
 Therefore, based on the discussion above, it is of great importance to reveal the intrinsic relationship among the component, the structure and the catalytic performance of catalyst resulted from different synthesis methods in the angle of promoting active species dispersion and uniformity on Fe-Ce-Al catalysts.